 |Up to $125,000 per year (including indirect costs)

 |Up to two years

 |A minimum of $25 million over two years

-A proportion of awards equal to the proportion of applications received from early career researchers will be reserved for them.
+A proportion of awards equal to the proportion of applications submitted that are led by early career researchers will be reserved for these researchers.

 All applicants must complete the notice of intent to apply and submit a full application.